clj-kondo/clj-kondo/doc/install.md

 ## Installation script

-The installation script will download the latest version and install it to `/usr/local/bin` by default.
-You can override this location with the `--dir` option.
+Ths installation script works for linux and MacOS and can be used for quickly installing or upgrading to the newest clj-kondo without a package manager, e.g. in CI.
+It will install to `/usr/local/bin` by default, but you can override this location with the `--dir` option.

 To download and execute the script: